11 Best Graphical Git Clients and Git Repository Viewers for Linux

 5. Gitg

 Gitg is a GNOME GUI front-end to view Git repositories.
-Its comprises of features such as – enables GNOME shell integration through app menu, enables users to view recently used repositories, browse repository history.
+It comprises features such as – enabling GNOME shell integration through the app menu, enabling users to view recently used repositories, and browsing repository history.

-It also offers a files view, staging area to compose commits, and commit staged changes, open repository, clone repository and user information.
+It also offers a file view, a staging area to compose commits and commit staged changes, an open repository, a clone repository, and user information.

 Gitg - Client to View Git Repositories